 Screening for complications of diabetes

-Patients are screened regularly for complications depending on the type of diabetes (see Table: Screening Children for Complications of Diabetes Screening Children for Complications of Diabetes Diabetes mellitus involves absence of insulin secretion (type 1) or peripheral insulin resistance (type 2), causing hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more ).
+Patients are screened regularly for complications depending on the type of diabetes ( see Table: Screening Children for Complications of Diabetes Screening Children for Complications of Diabetes ).
 If complications are detected, subsequent testing is done more frequently.

 Complications detected on examination or screening are treated first with lifestyle interventions: increased exercise, dietary changes (particularly limiting saturated fat intake), and cessation of smoking (if applicable).
-Children with microalbuminuria (albumin/creatinine ratio 30 to 300 mg/g) on repeat samples or with persistently elevated blood pressure readings (> 90th to 95th percentiles for age or > 130/80 mm Hg for adolescents) who do not respond to lifestyle interventions typically require antihypertensive therapy, most commonly using an angiotensin-converting enzyme inhibitor.
-For children with dyslipidemia, if low-density lipoprotein (LDL) cholesterol remains > 160 mg/dL (4.14 mmol/L) or > 130 mg/dL (3.37 mmol/L) plus one or more cardiovascular risk factors despite lifestyle interventions, statins should be considered in children > 10 years, although long-term safety is not established.
+Children with microalbuminuria (albumin/creatinine ratio 30 to 300 mg/g) on repeat samples or with persistently elevated blood pressure readings Hypertension in Children Hypertension is sustained elevation of resting systolic blood pressure, diastolic blood pressure, or both; the pressures considered abnormal in children vary based on age up to age 13.
+Hypertension... read more (> 90th to 95th percentiles for age or ≥ 130/80 mm Hg for adolescents) who do not respond to lifestyle interventions typically require antihypertensive therapy, most commonly using an angiotensin-converting enzyme inhibitor.
+For children with dyslipidemia, if low-density lipoprotein (LDL) cholesterol remains > 160 mg/dL (4.14 mmol/L) or > 130 mg/dL (3.37 mmol/L) and one or more cardiovascular risk factors remain despite lifestyle interventions, statins should be considered in children > 10 years, although long-term safety is not established.

 Type 1 diabetes is caused by an autoimmune attack on pancreatic beta-cells, causing complete lack of insulin; it accounts for two thirds of new cases in children and can occur at any age.